am a Canadian musician and instrument maker with a bit of a split

 intrigued by late 1970's and early 1980's video game systems and

 computers.
-This page tells how I made a replica arcade cabinet, which
+This page tells how I made a replica arcade cabinet that

 performed on the following albums: (some